baztian/docker-headless-vnc-container/kubernetes/README.md

 # Kubernetes usage of "headless" VNC Docker images

-The following content uses as example the image `baztian/ubuntu-icewm-vnc` of the Dockerfile .
+The following content uses as example the image `baztian/headless-vnc-container` of the Dockerfile .

-## Deploy one pod of `ubuntu-icewm-vnc` image and expose a service
+## Deploy one pod of `headless-vnc-container` image and expose a service

 On an already logged in Kubernetes cluster just use the predefined deployment with service config [`kubernetes.headless-vnc.example.deployment.yaml`](kubernetes.headless-vnc.example.deployment.yaml):